History of Eritrea: Kingdom of Aksum

 The Aksumites established bases on the northern highlands of the Ethiopian Plateau and from there expanded southward.
 The Persian religious figure Mani listed Axum with Rome, Persia, and China as one of the four great powers of his time.
 The origins of the Axumite Kingdom are unclear, although experts have offered their speculations about it.
 Even whom should be considered the earliest known king is contested: although Carlo Conti Rossini proposed that Zoskales of Axum, mentioned in the Periplus of the Erythraean Sea, should be identified with one Za Haqle mentioned in the Ethiopian King Lists (a view embraced by later historians of Ethiopia such as Yuri M. Kobishchanov and Sergew Hable Sellasie), G.W.B.
 Huntingford argued that Zoskales was only a sub-king whose authority was limited to Adulis, and that Conti Rossini's identification can not be substantiated.

 According to the medieval Liber Axumae (Book of Aksum), Aksum's first capital, Mazaber, was built by Itiyopis, son of Cush.
-Munro-Hay cites the Muslim historian Abu Ja'far al-Khwarazmi/Kharazmi (who wrote before 833) as stating that the capital of "the kingdom of Habash" was Jarma (hypothetically from Ge'ez girma, "remarkable, revered").
+Stuart Munro-Hay cites the Muslim historian Abu Ja'far al-Khwarazmi/Kharazmi (who wrote before 833) as stating that the capital of "the kingdom of Habash" was Jarma (hypothetically from Ge'ez girma, "remarkable, revered").
 The capital was later moved to Aksum in northern Ethiopia.
 The Kingdom used the name "Axum" as early as the 4th century.

 The Aksumites erected a number of large stelae, which served a religious purpose in pre-Christian times.
 One of these granite columns is the largest such structure in the world, standing at 90 feet.
 Under Ezana (fl.
 320–360), Aksum later adopted Christianity.
 In 615, during the lifetime of Muhammad, the Aksumite King Sahama provided asylum to early Muslims from Mecca fleeing persecution.
 This journey is known in Islamic history as the First Hijra.
 The area is also the alleged resting place of the Ark of the Covenant and the purported home of the Queen of Sheba.

+Hawulti (Tigrinya: ሓወልቲ) is a pre-Aksumite obelisk located in Matara, Eritrea.
+The monument bears the oldest known example of the ancient Ge'ez script.